 “It’s so much easier to do it on [Digital CHC].
 So much quicker and, [the information] it's, just, all there.”

 “I've worked on other systems with different companies outside of the NHS, and this is the easiest one that I've been able to pick-up and work [with] straight away”

-Digital CHC has created an increase in CHC staff productivity which has allowed more time for experienced staff to be assigned to other areas within continuing healthcare.
+Digital CHC has enabled an increase in CHC staff productivity which has allowed more time for experienced staff to be assigned to other areas within continuing healthcare.